 Despite officially ending the free update promotion in mid-2016, Microsoft quietly keeps this option available so all Windows PC owners can run the latest version.
 Again, unless you have a valid digital license or product key to get a free upgrade, you will be required to pay for a new Windows 10 Home product key.

-You’ll see MediaCreationTool2004.exe download onto your PC, which shouldn’t take longer than two minutes.
-While you wait, disconnect any unnecessary accessories to help reduce the chance of errors.
+You’ll see MediaCreationTool21H1.exe download onto your PC, which shouldn’t take longer than a minute.
+Disconnect any unnecessary accessories to help reduce the chance of errors.

 Step 4: Once it is downloaded, open it, and accept Microsoft’s terms.

 As shown above, you have two options: Upgrade the current PC, or create media that will either upgrade another PC or perform a clean install on the current PC.
 However, in both cases, the tool will temporarily download a disk image of Windows 10, so be sure you have enough space for the file — around 4GB, at least.

 Step 5: Select the Upgrade this PC now option and follow the prompts.
 The tool will scan your computer to see if it’s compatible and may present a list of problematic programs or hardware that could stall the upgrade.
 If needed, uninstall programs to address the installer’s concerns.